 Accountability is one of the biggest contributing factors in the off-season.
-The more players that are at a workout, the higher the energy and camaraderie are naturally built.
+The more players at a workout, the higher the energy and camaraderie are naturally built.

-The problem lies with both big/small programs is actually getting players to a workout.
-Accountability among the older players is what drives, the younger players to attend the workouts.
+The problem lies with big/small programs getting players to a workout.
+Accountability among the older players drives the younger players to attend the workouts.

 Coaches will often have a competition where players can earn “points” for attendance.
 Enough points; players can earn meals, t-shirts, shorts, and more!
-All depending on the team’s budget.
+It all depends on the team’s budget.

 Although the prizes are great, the accountability of players attending workouts shouldn’t be baited with prizes.
-Coaches need to create a high-energy atmosphere where players are excited to lift and grow.
+Coaches must create a high-energy atmosphere where players are excited to lift and grow.

 Progress can be measured in a few ways.
 Whether on paper or a tablet, having players’ visibility see the progress will help them with motivation.

-If coaches don’t want to spend the money on off-season programs, we recommend creating a paper workout on excel, which can track player progress.
+If coaches don’t want to spend the money on off-season programs, we recommend creating a paper workout in excel, which can track player progress.

-Simply having pens and pencils laid out, with each player assigned to their own sheet, can get messy at times and more effective than having nothing.
+Simply having pens and pencils laid out, with each player assigned to their sheet, can get messy sometimes and is more effective than having nothing.